Young Presidents' Organization

 YPO (formerly Young Presidents' Organization) is a US-based organization of chief executives with more than 36,000 members in more than 142 countries.
-YPO describes itself as a global leadership community that connects chief executives through peer learning and networking across local chapters worldwide.

 History

 YPO was founded in 1950 in Rochester, New York, by manufacturer Ray Hickok, who was 27 years old when he became the head of his family's Rochester-based Hickok Belt, a 300-employee company.

 The first meeting was held in 1950 at the Waldorf Astoria New York and was attended by Robert Wood Johnson III (Johnson & Johnson).
 Hickok and a small group of young presidents in the area began meeting regularly to share and learn from each other.
 According to the organization, its founding principle is that of education and idea exchange among peers.